Wiltshire Groups and Trustees/Board Members

 She started work for the Wiltshire Fire and Rescue Service as a Control Room Operator and quickly worked her way up through the ranks to become a Senior Control Room Operator.
 In 1996 she joined DOPRA in Chippenham as a Tester on Fire Brigade products.
 Eventually she became a Principal Bid Manager, initially in the Public Safety arena and then ICT Managed Services, looking after public sector tenders worth many millions of pounds.
 The role included a lot of travel and long days.

 Geraldine elected to take redundancy in early 2016 when she joined CPRE Wiltshire where she is in charge of all branch administration.
 She and her husband David live in Rowde and have four daughters and four granddaughters, who they dote on.
 Besides her family, her interests include the countryside, walking, yoga, reading, travelling and gardening.

 Mike Manson – Project Officer

-Mike was a career soldier in the Royal Artillery, retiring as a Colonel in 2008 having been based in England and Germany.
+Mike was born in Guildford, Surrey and has a MA in Engineering Sciences at Cambridge University.
+He was a career soldier in the Royal Artillery, retiring as a Colonel in 2008 having been based in England and Germany.
 He went on operations in Northern Ireland and on exercise in many countries.
-He spent his final nine years as a programme manager for Army management information and Defence Medical information.
+He spent his final nine years in the Ministry of Defence as a programme manager firstly for Army management information and then for Defence Medical information.
 From 2009 he was a management consultant until joining CPRE Wiltshire in 2015.
 He has lived in Wiltshire since 1993, firstly in Shrivenham, then in Wilton and now in Bratton (near Westbury) since 1999.

 Andrew Longland – Treasurer